-5. Enrollment of Limited English Proficient Students English Language Learners
+5. Enrollment of English Language Learners ("ELL"), also known as Limited English Proficient Students

 The parent/guardian of all new students enrolling for the first time and all reenrolling students who have not attended a Chicago Public School for one year or more must complete a Home Language Survey (HLS) at time of enrollment.
 If either question on the HLS is answered yes, the school will use the state-prescribed screening instrument to measure the student's English language proficiency to determine eligibility to receive bilingual education services.
-The administration of the state-prescribed screening instrument is subject to the requirements set in the Board's Bilingual Education Policy including the exceptions noted therein for certain categories of Limited English Proficient students.
+The administration of the state-prescribed screening instrument is subject to the requirements set in the Board's Bilingual Education Policy including the exceptions noted therein for certain categories of ELL Limited English Proficient students.

-Where an English Language Learner ("ELL") a Limited English Proficient student seeks to enroll in his or her attendance area school and the school does not offer a bilingual education program appropriate to the child's needs aligned with the child's English language proficiency, the child must be enrolled in the attendance area school and given the option to transfer to the nearest school offering an appropriate program such a program.
-Pending identification and transfer to another school, or, if the child opts to remain in the home school, the child must be enrolled and provided the most appropriate bilingual education services possible, consistent with his/her bilingual instructional eategory needs.
-The school must shall contact the Office of Language and Cultural Education for appropriate any placement in an alternate program or for assistance in developing the student's language proficiency in the attendance area school.
+Where an ELL Limited English Proficient student seeks to enroll in his or her attendance area school and the school does not offer a bilingual education program aligned with the child's English language proficiency, the child must be enrolled in the attendance area school and given the option to transfer to the nearest school offering such a program.
+Pending identification and transfer to another school, or if the child opts to remain in the home school, the child must be enrolled and provided the most appropriate bilingual education services possible, consistent with his/her bilingual instructional needs.
+The school shall contact the Office of Language and Cultural Education for any placement in an alternate program or for assistance in developing the student's language proficiency in the attendance area school.
 ELLs who also have an IEP will be provided both bilingual education services as well as services required under their IEP.